Egyptian Federation of American Football: History

 What started at the end of 2006 with a meeting among friends, progressed to four different teams being sponsored by Wadi Degla Sporting Clubs in 2010 and now has evolved to EFAF (Egyptian Federation of American Football).

 EFAF was inaugurated mid-2014 and now bolsters eight different teams throughout Cairo and Gizah.
 Egyptian Football’s true start was on May 8, 2014 when the International Federation of American Football (IFAF) recognized football in Egypt by the attendance of the Vice Chair of IFAF Asia of the first fully equipped match in Egypt between The GUC Eagles and the Cairo Sharks.
 This visit was to establish the fact that Egypt will be an officially accepted member of the IFAF which in turn would mean that the national team that is to be chosen will be granted international status and the ability to compete in international events.

-December 13, 2014 was the beginning of a new era of football in Egypt when Egypt hosted the first African championship to qualify the winner to the American Football World Cup.
-The game was in the GUC field with more than 2000 cheering for their national team.